-- Stores to different locations in memory observed from two (or more) processors may be interleaved in different ways for different observers.
-In the code example, processor X may see the store A from processor 0 before the store B from processor 1, while processor Y may see the store B from processor 1 before the store A from processor 0.
+- Stores to different locations in memory observed from two (or more) other processors will appear in the same order to all observers.
+Behavior such as that shown in this code example, in which processor X sees store A from processor 0 before store B from processor 1, while processor Y sees store B from processor 1 before store A from processor 0, is not allowed.